rporcon/snow-crash/README.md

 # snow-crash
 Some CTF from https://exploit-exercises.com/nebula/

-The aim is to find vulnerabilities in binaries from different languages
+The aim is to find vulnerabilities in binaries from different languages (c, php, perl, shell..)